exploratory-io/book/table/column_filter.md

 If conditions are applied, the button gets highlighted.
-The number in the button means the number of columns currently showing.
+The number on the button means the number of columns currently showing.

 ![](images/colfilter3.png)